 Renewable Energy/Energy Efficiency

-Holy Cross’ Energy Conservation Policy, revised in early 2009, is designed to improve operating efficiency and reduce the cost of energy consumption.
+- Holy Cross’ Campus Energy Conservation Policy, revised in early 2009, is designed to improve operating efficiency and reduce the cost of energy consumption.

-Students participate in internships and projects in environmental organizations and not-for-profit groups throughout the Worcester area through the Environmental Studies program.
+- Students participate in internships and projects in environmental organizations and not-for-profit groups throughout the Worcester area through the Pothos Project, the Sustainable Project Developers program, and the Environmental Studies program.

-Eco-Action is Holy Cross' student environmental group.
-The group focuses on issues from national global warming campaigns, to local land preservation, to more sustainable dining solutions of campus, and any other environmentally-related projects that students wish to pursue.
-See Eco-Action's current projects on the group's website.
+- Eco-Action is Holy Cross' largest student environmental group.
+The group focuses on issues from national global warming campaigns, to local land preservation, to more sustainable dining solutions of campus, and any other environmentally related projects that students wish to pursue.